Introduction and what's new

 If you want advice on which you are legally entitled to rely you can obtain it - but not from this work.

-In particular you may instruct either of the authors to advise.
+In particular you may instruct any of the authors to advise.
 We enjoy writing, but spend most of our time giving independent specialist professional advice, including, in particular, advice on the taxation of charities.
-For further details see http://www.taxationofcharities.co.uk.
+For further details see https://www.taxationofcharities.co.uk

 In cases where a charity which we wish to support cannot be expected to pay a commercial fee, we will consider acting for less than a commercial fee or pro bono.
 If a matter is not suitable, for reasons of cost or any other reasons, we will give recommendations.